Model: Sublight Patrol and Attack Craft

 Boba Fett's Slave I

-Status: Boba Fett's Slave I is an all-new vehicle based on the original tooling of 1981's ESB Slave I (Boba Fett's Spaceship) vehicle.
+Status: Boba Fett’s Slave I is a straight repack of 1996's SOTE Boba Fett’s Slave I vehicle.

 Features Count: 6